healthlocker/oxleas-adhd/deployment_and_ssl_doc.md

 you have both.
 You will also need to have an AWS SES account set up and ready to use.

+This documentation is also used as a basis for deploying similar applications.
+If this document is added to, please ensure the specific instructions in other documentation is updated accordingly.

 ## Install applications on the Azure instance

+Get your public key by entering `cat ~/.ssh/id_rsa.pub` into a terminal.
+Copy this so it can be used when accessing the server.

+Log in to the server with `ssh "server_name"@"IP address of server"` and enter the password for the server when prompted.

+Add your public key to `/home/"server_name"/.ssh/authorized_keys`, then save and exit.

+You will also need root access to the server.
+Type `sudo -i` and paste your public key into `/root/.ssh/authorized_keys` and type `exit` twice to leave the ssh session.

-To do this `ssh` into your Azure instance with `ssh root@"IP Address of server"` and use the following commands
+`ssh` into your Azure instance as root with `ssh root@"IP address of server"` and use the following commands.

 ### Needed to run the application